the-idc/home/content/newsletters/the-problem-with-job-creators.md

 >management decisions over investment, strategy, or even human resource policies.
 This may explain why participation in governance is so important to the performance of workers’ cooperatives (though these results have to be updated) rather than the monetary incentives we have focused on for so long. **It is also a fact that workers’ participation in profit and in decisions makes it possible for worker cooperatives to adjust pay rather than employment in response to demand shocks**.

-Clearly, increased cooperative ownership would strengthen Canadian economy against unexpected events, such as the current pandemics, going forward.
+The research suggests that increased cooperative ownership would strengthen Canadian economy against unexpected events, such as the current pandemics, going forward.

 Not only shouldn't we worry about job creators leaving Canada, but we should actively strive to get rid of job creators as a role in our society.
 People doing the work are in the best position to make decisions about how that work should be performed, and they deserve to be the primary beneficiaries of their work.